Sagarganeshk/carentalphp/README.md

 # carentalphp
-carrentalphp is web based platform where the user books the car and is controlled by the admin.
+carrentalphp is web based platform where the user rents the car and is controlled by the admin.